memsql/SingleStoreNETConnector/tests/README.md

 ## Side-by-side Tests

-The `SideBySide` project is intended to verify that MySqlConnector doesn't break compatibility with Connector/NET and that [known bugs have been fixed](https://mysqlconnector.net/tutorials/migrating-from-connector-net/#fixed-bugs).
+The `SideBySide` project is intended to verify that SingleStoreSqlConnector doesn't break compatibility with Connector/NET;

-The tests require a MySQL server.
-The simplest way to run one is with [Docker](https://www.docker.com/community-edition):
+The tests require a SingleStore server.
+The simplest way to run one is with [Docker](https://github.com/singlestore-labs/singlestoredb-dev-image):

-    docker run -d --rm --name mysqlconnector -e MYSQL_ROOT_PASSWORD=pass -p 3306:3306 mysql:8.0.27 --max-allowed-packet=96M --character-set-server=utf8mb4 --log-bin-trust-function-creators=1 --local-infile=1 --max-connections=250
+    docker run \
+    -d --name singlestoredb-dev \
+    -e ROOT_PASSWORD="pass" \
+    -p 3306:3306 -p 8080:8080 -p 9000:9000 \
+    ghcr.io/singlestore-labs/singlestoredb-dev:latest

 Copy the file `SideBySide/config.json.example` to `SideBySide/config.json`, then edit the `config.json` file in order to connect to your server.
-If you are using the Docker command above, then the default options will work and do not need to be modified.
-Otherwise, set the following options appropriately:
+Set the following options appropriately:

 * `Data.ConnectionString`: The full connection string to your server.
 You should specify a database name.
 If the database does not exist, the test will attempt to create it.
 * `Data.PasswordlessUser`: (Optional) A user account in your database with no password and no roles.